 - Created: 1907–1908

 One of the first pieces of art in the Art Nouveau style, this painting used gold leaf as the background.
-Created by Gustav Klimt, this painting is renowned for this style.
+This painting is celebrated for its intricate patterns and representation of romantic passion during the Golden Age.

 - Artist: Pierre-Auguste Renoir